signature-ip-ai/inoculator-user-guide/source/configuresystemparam.rst

 **MPAM** – Toggle button to enable/disable CNOC_SYSCONFIG_REVEB_MPAM_ENABLED.
 Default is disabled and only available using CHI Version – E.b.

+**UCIe Bridge** - Toggle button to be able to add C-NoC Bridge on the grid.

 **Programmable SAM** – Toggle button to enable/disable PROGRAMMABLE_SAM.
 Default is enabled.

 **Programming Interface** – Toggle button to enable/disable SIG_PROG_AXI_LITE.
 Default is disabled.